 No. Marscoin is an independent open source project.
-However we are fans of MarsOne and hope to help them achieve their goal in funding the first private mission to and colony on Mars.
+However we were huge fans of MarsOne and hoped to help them achieve their goal in funding the first private mission to and colony on Mars.
 Beyond that we hope to have Marscoin become the payment / smart contract system and financial backbone for Mars.

 Several of us are Mars Society members in addition to working on Marscoin, but there is no official affiliation at this time.
 We have presented at the Mars Society convention in 2014 and 2017, and we are huge fans of the Mars Society, Dr. Robert Zubrin and his work such as the Mars Direct plan.
 We hope the Mars Society is successful in all of their efforts, including the analog research programs they run such as the Mars Desert Research Station, and the new MarsVR Program.